aledjohnn/NBA-Data-Analysis-14-15/README.md

 ## Key Findings

 **Two-way impact**
-- Top performers by Impact Score are dominated by efficient rim-protecting big men — Deandre Jordan, Tyson Chandler, Rudy Gobert — who score at high percentages and suppress opponent shooting during their time on court
+- Top performers by Impact Score are dominated by efficient rim-protecting big men (centers) Deandre Jordan, Tyson Chandler, Rudy Gobert.
+These players score at high percentages and suppress opponent shooting during their time on court
 - A Welch t-test (p = 0.367) finds no statistically significant difference in two-way impact between high-usage "stars" and role players, consistent with the offensive burden hypothesis: stars take harder, more contested shots that naturally reduce efficiency metrics

 **Rest days vs. win rate**